Running With Knee Pain

 Feet are very complex and if you don’t take care of them while running, you will find more problems occurring in them, your knees, and even hips.
 It is all connected and you have to protect your foot in order to avoid any further aches and problems.
 Running is a high-impact sport and puts plenty of stress on your feet, ankles, and knees, and wearing proper shoes will help you run easily and reduce any risks of injury and pain.

 Your job is to find the right shoes that will provide proper support for your toes, heel, and arch.
 Also, the sole should be comfortable and thick enough to provide amortization during running.
 Not only will running become even more fun, but you will manage to save your knees from stress, provide comfort for your feet and avoid and prevent any ankle pain and injuries.

 Don’t Skip the Strength Training

-It is essential to know your body and listen to it and know when it’s tired.
+It is essential to know your body, listen to it, and know when it’s tired.
 Too much intense training will only bring negative effects and increase the risks of injuries and pain.
 If you’re already experiencing knee pain, think about how much you’ve run in the last couple of days and see if that was maybe too much for your body.
-Your body needs proper rest in order to stay healthy, injury-free and to make progress.
+Your body needs proper rest in order to stay healthy, injury-free, and make progress.
 If you run one day, make sure to rest the next day, or adjust the amount of time you spend running in one take.
 Take care of your body, let it rest, and you will reach your goals fast and avoid pain.

 If you are looking for help with your knee pain or would simply like to improve your running posture please don’t hesitate to reach out to your local physical therapist.
 Many clinics have running programs that are designed specifically to help keep people on the pavement pain-free!